osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Installation/Install PI Adapter for DNP3 using Docker.md

 Complete the following to run the container:

-1. Use the docker container image `dnp3adapter` previously created.
+1. Use the docker container image `dnp3adapter` created previously.
-2. Type the following in the command line (you may need to use the `sudo` command):
+2. Type the following command line (you may need to use the `sudo` command):

 	```bash
 	docker run -d --network host -v /dnp3:/usr/share/OSIsoft/ dnp3adapter
 	```

 The default port `5590` is accessible from the host and you can make REST calls to the DNP3 adapter from applications on the local host computer.
-In this example, data is written to a host directory on the local machine, `/dnp3` rather than the container.
+In this example, data is written to a host directory on the local machine `/dnp3` rather than the container.
 You can specify any directory.

 ### Port number change